nalakas/testingrepo/README.md

     ```
     In case of failure default value will be used to retriev from current events.
 Create propety “eventID” in registry DB in resource path connector/salesforce/event.
     ```
-* connection.salesforce.packageVersion: The version of the connection.salesforce.packageName.
+* connection.salesforce.packageVersion: The version of the salesforce API.
 * connection.salesforce.salesforceObject : The name of the push topic or platform event that is added to the Salesforce account.
 * connection.salesforce.loginEndpoint: The endpoint for the Salesforce account.
 * connection.salesforce.userName:  The user name for accessing the Salesforce account.
 * connection.salesforce.password: The password provided here is a concatenation of the user password and the security token provided by Salesforce.[information on creating a security token in Salesforce](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5).
+* connection.salesforce.waitTime: The time to connect to the Salesforce account(default : 5 * 1000 ms).
 * connection.salesforce.connectionTimeout: The time to wait when connecting to the client(default : 20 * 1000 ms).
-* connection.salesforce.waitTime: The time to connect to the Salesforce account(default : 5 * 1000 ms).
 * connection.salesforce.soapApiVersion: The version of the salesforce soap API.

 ## Platform Event